Tell Us Something is a celebration of storytelling, of the community, and of each other.

 Executive Director, Founder, Organizer, Story Coach, Outreach Coordinator

-Rachel Bemis - Board Treasurer
+Rachel Bemis - Board Chair

 Rachel Bemis has seen the benefits of storytelling as a long-time Tell Us Something audience member and also as a March 2022 Storyteller at The Wilma.
 Rachel always admired the art of storytelling from afar until she was able to dive into this creative and inspiring art form while attending the Creative Pulse Graduate Program at the University of Montana-Missoula.
 Tell Us Something Executive Director Marc Moss led courses on Personal Storytelling.
 Rachel has used storytelling as a tool in her classroom to connect students to their writing and bring their stories to life.
 Storytelling allows people of all ages to connect with one another.